 What Does Content Marketing Involve?

-A good content marketing strategy will have multiple goals and multiple channels through which it is trying to achieve those goals.
+A good content marketing strategy will have multiple goals and multiple channels through which you are trying to achieve those goals.

 For example, you might be trying to increase brand and product awareness by using content marketing strategies like guest blogging and influencer marketing.